aaddrick/claude-desktop-arch/README.md

 # Build and install the package
 # This command automatically handles dependencies and installation
+# use makepkg -sci instead to automatically clean up the build files
 makepkg -si

 # The PKGBUILD will: